ralphcajipe/BookstoreSystem/README.md

 Go to the GitHub repository link
 ```
-click Compare & Pull Request to open a pull request.
+Click "Compare & Pull Request" to open a pull request.
 Leave comments for good practice.
 ```

 If going back to the ```main``` branch